mrkobby/ai-recruitment-system/README.md

 # ai-recruitment-system

-This a Recruitment Web Portal that uses Artificial Intelligence to shortlist job applicants.
+This is a recruitment web portal that uses Artificial Intelligence to shortlist job applicants.
+Recruiters are able to create an account and post job offers.
+Job seekers are also able to create an account and see all job offer based on their interests.

-How to Set-Up system
+<u>How to Set-Up</u>